 May has symbolized rebirth and a definitive end to winter throughout the centuries.
 For many gardeners, this is the month that their garden is at its best – and ironically, the month that they will be visiting other gardens for inspiration.
+To that end, this year I’ll be taking a tour group with CarexTours to visit country gardens in England – ending at the Chelsea Flower Show.

 The challenge is to move beyond May in the garden and face the other eleven months of the year (or at least the other nine).
 Consider this as you begin your buying frenzy and extend your bloom season well into the fall!